-For supervisors:

-Leads/Develops/Recognizes Staff Job Knowledge/Accountability
+For supervisors: Leads/Develops/Recognizes Staff Job Knowledge/Accountability

-Salary increases are available at the beginning of each fiscal year, with approved funding by County Commission, to those employees who receive an acceptable performance score of 3.0 or higher and have satisfied the appropriate introductory period.
+Salary increases are available with approved funding by County Commission to those employees who receive an acceptable performance score of 3.0 or higher.

-Bonus Policy
+Bonus/Stipend Policy

-From time to time and depending on the availability of funds and other factors, the County may provide incentive compensation to certain employees.
-To be eligible for the bonus payment, an employee must have completed the introductory period and be on the payroll at the time the bonus is paid.
+From time to time and depending on the availability of funds and other factors, the BCHD may provide incentive compensation to certain employees.
+To be eligible for the bonus/ stipend payment, an employee must have completed the introductory period and be on the payroll at the time the bonus/stipend payment.

-All bonus award recipients must meet the following general criteria:
+All bonus /stipend award recipients must meet the following general criteria: